Course Content and Outcome Guide for AM 183

 •Define and discuss fuel injectors (outputs).

-•Discuss fuel injection service: injector testing, cleaning and R and R.
+•Discuss fuel injection service: injector testing, cleaning and repair, idle control systems.

 •Define and discuss input sensors: